Approximating the shortest path problem with scenarios

 \section{Introduction}

-In a \emph{combinatorial optimization problem}, denoted by~$\mathcal{P}$, we are given a finite set of \emph{elements} $E=\{e_1,\dots, e_s\}$ and a set of \emph{feasible solutions} $\Phi\subseteq 2^E$.
-In a deterministic case, each element $e\in E$ has some nonnegative cost $c_e$ and we seek a feasible solution $X\in \Phi$ which minimizes a linear cost function $F(X)=\sum_{e\in X} c_e$.
+In a \emph{combinatorial optimization problem}, denoted by~$\mathcal{P}$, we are given a finite set of \emph{elements} $E=\{e_1,\dots, e_m\}$ and a set of \emph{feasible solutions} $\Phi\subseteq 2^E$.
+In a deterministic case, each element $e\in E$ has some nonnegative integral cost~$c_e$, and we seek a feasible solution $X\in \Phi$ which minimizes a linear cost function $F(X)=\sum_{e\in X} c_e$.
 The above formulation encompasses a large class of problems.
-In this paper we focus on two basic \emph{network problems}, where $E$ is the set of arcs (edges) of a given graph $G=(V,E)$, $|V|=n$, and $\Phi$ contains the subsets of arcs (edges) forming $s$-$t$ paths (spanning trees) in $G$.
-We thus consider the \emph{shortest path} and the \emph{minimum spanning tree} problems in a given graph $G$.
-We briefly denote them by~\textsc{SP} and~\textsc{MST}, respectively.
+In this paper, we focus on a fundamental \emph{network problem}, where $E$ is the set of arcs of a given graph $G=(V,E)$, $|V|=n$, and $\Phi$ contains the subsets of arcs forming $s$-$t$ paths in $G$.
+We thus consider the \emph{shortest path problem} in a given graph $G$.
+We briefly denote it by~\textsc{SP}.